Skip to main content

 Sleep deprivation is one of the biggest barriers to postpartum weight loss.
 When you sleep fewer than 6 hours, cortisol rises, appetite increases, and fat storage increases — especially around the abdomen.
 Sleep when the baby sleeps is not just advice for mental health; it directly affects your body composition.
 Enlist your partner, family, or friends to take the baby for stretches so you can get longer uninterrupted rest.

 The W.ALLfit app includes programmes that are appropriate for postpartum women at different stages of recovery — from gentle activation in the early weeks to structured strength training later.
 WahibaFit has designed these progressions with Moroccan women's realities in mind.
-Download it free for 14 days and start where you are, not where you think you should be.
+It's live now — download free for 14 days and start where you are, not where you think you should be.

 Frequently Asked Questions